 Standard Form of a Polynomial

-A polynomial is written in its standard form if the terms of the polynomial are arranged in a manner where the exponents of the variable are decreasing.
-In other words, the terms are written in a decreasing power of the variables.
+A polynomial is written in its standard form if the terms of the polynomial are arranged in a manner where the exponents of the variable are in decreasing order.

 If we express a polynomial in its standard form, the first term of that polynomial is called the leading term.
 Thus, the leading term is the term of the polynomial with the highest exponent.